Kensington and Chelsea have produced a leaflet called Carers and the Care Act.

 Age UK Kensington and Chelsea offers advice and support to local older people and their carers.

 The Citizens Advice Bureaus in Kensington and Chelsea offer practical, up-to-date information and advice on a wide range of topics, including; debt, benefits, housing, legal, discrimination, employment, immigration, consumer and other problems.

-The Money Advice Service offers free information and advice on a wide range of financial issues.
+The government's new Moneyhelper website offers free information and advice on a wide range of financial issues.